circus-tent/chaussette/docs/source/index.rst

 Chaussette is just a bit of glue code on the top of existing WSGI servers, and is organized around **back ends**.

-By default Chaussette uses a pure Python implementation based on **waitress**, but it also provides more efficient back ends:
+By default Chaussette uses a pure Python implementation based on **wsgiref**, but it also provides more efficient back ends:

 - **gevent** -- based on Gevent's *pywsgi* server
 - **fastgevent** -- based on Gevent's *wsgi* server -- faster but does not support streaming.
 - **meinheld** -- based on Meinheld's fast C server
-- **wsgiref** -- based on stdlib's wsgiref package -- not for production use.
+- **waitress** -- based on Pyramid's waitress pure Python web server

 You can select your backend by using the **--backend** option and providing its name.